justinpecott/breadcrumbs/README.md

 export KAGI_API_KEY='your-kagi-api-key'
 ```

-Note: If `KAGI_API_KEY` is not set, the script will still run but won't generate summaries.
+Note: If `KAGI_API_KEY` is not set, the script will still run but won't generate AI TL;DR summaries (Feedbin summaries will still be available).

 ### 3. Configure (optional)